 To our experience, however, this self-restriction is both unnecessary and, more importantly, unhelpful to good modelling.
 Reference to reality is both a necessary and grounding factor for good modelling and leaving it out of scope leaves models without an objective referent.
 Such a limitation is also not justified from a pragmatic, epistemic perspective.
 It is actually the case that there exist many things in our reality and everyday life that (sane) people can reliably identify, classify, relate and communicate in a form compatible with formal ontologies without using logical definitions.
 This is evidenced, within pragmatic epistemic conditions, by the fact that we actually do survive in complex environments and that this is the legal basis for the normal liability of people for their actions in a complex social environment, despite exceptions, border cases and limited precision of expression.
 So reference to reality is functional in an engineering sense.

 Such reference to reality is of course a function of highly complex factors, studied by cognitive science, of how communicative agents adjust to contexts of reference and subconsciously modify concepts in a dynamic and adaptive way and yet are still able to communicate.
 This flexibility and sophistication is something that formal ontologies and information technology do not have.
 The context of reference consists of a combination of phenomena under consideration (for instance being in a clinic or on the highway) and the questions a communication tries to answer.
-We maintain that it is the richness of knowledge behind “surface concepts” and the flexibility to adapt concepts to a changing reality, and not the deficiencies of knowing agents to formulate logically cogent conceptualizations that hinders the immediate transfer of human concepts into an information environment.
+We maintain that it is the richness of knowledge behind “surface concepts” and the flexibility to adapt concepts to a changing reality, and not the deficiencies of knowing agents to formulate logically cogent conceptualizations, that hinders the immediate transfer of human concepts into an information environment.

 For instance, most people in our society are very well aware of the details of how a human being comes into existence.
 However, depending on the question, people will chose to regard it as having begun with conception or at birth.
 They may regard cut hair as a body part or as waste.
 This is not due to subjectivity or different perceptions of reality.
 They represent, rather, a function of selecting a suitable simplification of reality to communicate answers to queries such as “when can a human being become heir of someone” or “when should we protect human life”.
 Even within the same “domain” such multiple definitions may occur.